cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 8 - Pitstop 2
 In this week the first iteration of your key results should be available.
 Talk about them or show them in the check-in.
-When you experienced that you procrastinated to work on your key results you will learn about some "counter measures".
+When you experienced that you procrastinated to work on your key results you will learn about some "procrastination counter measures".

-**Agenda for Week 8:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [Stop Procrastination!](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#stop-procrastination) _(20 minutes)_